DCsunset/docker-i3-arch-vnc/README.md

 ```
 docker run -d --name i3-arch-vnc -p 5900:5900 -p 6080:6080 -e VNC_PASSWD=password dcsunset/i3-arch-vnc
 ```

+On the first startup, this image will install the i3 related packages.
+This approach ensures that the base image is minimum  .

 Then visit <http://localhost:6080> to visit noVNC UI.
 Or you can use a different VNC client (like TigerVNC client)